ccotter/libdeterm/eval/README.markdown

 ~~~~~~~~~~

 This evaluation sorts a list of integers using serial or parallel merge sort.
-The integers are hardcoded into the executable.
-The benchmark sorts each array
-two times back-to-back and times the second sort.
+The benchmark sorts each array two times back-to-back and times the second sort
 Run eval/tools/gen_merge_files to create files with random arrays to sort.
 These
 files go into eval/tmp.